History of virology: Influenza

 Although the influenza virus that caused the 1918–1919 influenza pandemic was not discovered until the 1930s, the descriptions of the disease and subsequent research has proved it was to blame.

 The pandemic killed 40–50 million people in less than a year, but the proof that it was caused by a virus was not obtained until 1933.
 Haemophilus influenzae is an opportunistic bacterium which commonly follows influenza infections; this led the eminent German bacteriologist Richard Pfeiffer (1858–1945) to incorrectly conclude that this bacterium was the cause of influenza.
 A major breakthrough came in 1931, when the American pathologist Ernest William Goodpasture grew influenza and several other viruses in fertilised chickens' eggs.
-Hirst identified an enzymic activity associated with the virus particle, later characterised as the neuraminidase, the first demonstration that viruses could contain enzymes.
+Hirst identified an enzymic activity associated with the virus particle, later characterised as the neuraminidase, the first demonstration that virus particles could contain enzymes.
 Frank Macfarlane Burnet showed in the early 1950s that the virus recombines at high frequencies, and Hirst later, in 1962, deduced that it has a segmented genome.